-To estimate the fair value of the majority of the investments held, the Banks obtain prices from third party pricing services.
-For the valuation of securities not actively traded, including certain non-agency securities, the Banks utilize either a third party cash flow model or an internal model.
+To estimate the fair value of the majority of the investments held, the Banks and Associations obtain prices from third party pricing services.
+For the valuation of securities not actively traded, including certain mortgage-backed securities, the Banks and Associations utilize either a third party cash flow model or an internal model.
 The significant inputs for the valuation models include yields, probability of default, loss severity and prepayment rates.